takram-design-engineering/three-geospatial/packages/clouds/README.md

 maxStepSize: number = 1000
 ```

-Controls the step size for the primary ray marching, in meters.
+Controls the step size for the primary ray marching in meters.

 #### clouds.maxRayDistance